Updated: Jan 4

 Ask them to read it out aloud again – but without using the words – just humming it

-Just for fun, ask if someone can ‘rap’ it
+Just for fun, ask if someone can ‘rap’ the stanzas - this is going to be a hit ;-)

 Could you hear a rhythm (a pattern of sound)?
 What is the rhythm?